Azure/azure-rest-api-specs/specification/mongoclusters/DocumentDB.MongoClusters.Management/README.md

 # Getting started with Typespec ARM specifications

-Swagger APIs and examples are generated from Typespec definitions in folder `DocumentDB.MongoClusters.Managment`.
+Swagger APIs and examples are generated from Typespec definitions in folder `DocumentDB.MongoCluster.Managment`.

 The generated specs and examples are located under `resource-manager/Microsoft.DocumentDB` and should not be edited directly.